yhomarys-qa/qa-conduit-manual-testing/06-Bug-Reports/BUG-02_Email_Special_Characters.md

-# 🐞 BUG-02 - Email Field Allows Invalid Special Characters in Local Part
+# 🐞 BUG-02 - The system allows registration with an "Email" containing special characters that are prohibited in the "name" field.

 ## 📌 Summary
 The system allows registration with an email containing special characters that are not valid in the local part of the email address.